AxonIQ/reference-guide/release-notes/rn-extensions/rn-tracing/rn-tracing-minor-releases.md

 Any patch release made for an Axon project aims to resolve bugs.
 This page provides an overview of patch releases for the Axon Tracing Extension.

+## Release 4.5

+### Release 4.5.2

+* Bumped Axon Framework version used from 4.5. to 4.5.5 [here](https://github.com/AxonFramework/extension-tracing/commit/3cad35ce3fdba6e4398bb5471383685ecf2b686e) commit.
+* An edge case was fixed where the `QueryGateway` could throws a `NullPointerException`.
+The fix for it was done [here](https://github.com/AxonFramework/extension-tracing/pull/218).

+### Release 4.5.1

+* With the release of Spring-Boot 2.6.0, the problem with circular dependencies came to light.
+To make it possible to use tracing-extension together with spring-boot 2.6.0, a circular dependency on our code was fixed as can be seen [here](https://github.com/AxonFramework/extension-tracing/commit/b4de5e3347568a7b5ca3c646ef96cdf4d1293f71).

 ## Release 4.3

 ### Release 4.3.1